danschultz/danschultz.github.com/src/posts/modular-unidirectional-data-flow-for-react-and-dart.md

 ### State

-The state is a simple immutable value object that encapsulates the state of a module.
+The state is a simple immutable object that encapsulates the state of a module.

 ```dart
 class State {